 No matter what branch or discipline of fitness you come from, the foundation behind Pilates is likely already pretty familiar to you.
 You don’t need to measure you fitness level before you use Pilates chairs.

-Pilates employs a lot of the core movements that naturally occur in other activities.
+Pilates employs a lot of the core movements that naturally occur in other home workouts.
 It extends upon these movements by building on the concept of core dynamics in unison with correct bodily alignment in order to build muscular endurance, strength, and ultimately tone.

 A Stronger Core